FlinkML/flink-modelServer/README.md

 -**Model Stream** - Kafka stream delivering models as protobuf buffer (example, modeldescriptor.proto)

+THe implementation is based on [Dynamically controlled Streams](https://www.data-artisans.com/blog/bettercloud-dynamic-alerting-apache-flink)

 The project contains 2 implementations of model server:

 -**ModelServingKeyedJob** - This little application is based on a RichCoProcessFunction which works on a keyed streams.
 It is applicable